Checkpoint-GCG: Auditing and Attacking Fine-Tuning-Based Prompt Injection Defenses: Fine-tuning process for each defense

 \subsection{Jailbreak defense: Safety-tuned Llama}

-We replicate the finetuning process in Safety-Tuned LlaMAs~\cite{bianchisafety}, using their released code and data.
+We replicate the fine-tuning process in Safety-Tuned LLaMAs~\cite{bianchisafety}, using their released code and data.
 We use the same training setup and hyperparameter values that are outlined in the paper, except for: \begin{itemize} \item Number of GPUs: Instead of using two A6000 or A5000 GPUs as in the paper~\cite{bianchisafety}, we use 1 A100 GPU. \item Evaluation frequency: We evaluate every step, instead of every 50 steps as in the paper.
-This allows us to use the checkpoint with the lowest evaluation loss, in line with Bianchi et al.~\cite{bianchisafety}, while giving us the flexibility in choosing checkpoints to attack. \end{itemize}
+This allows us to use the checkpoint with the lowest evaluation loss as the final model (which is the final checkpoint in this case), in line with Bianchi et al.~\cite{bianchisafety}, while giving us the flexibility in selecting checkpoints to attack. \end{itemize}

-We apply this finetuning process on Llama3-8B-Instruct.
+We apply this fine-tuning process on Llama-3-8B-Instruct.
 Figure~\ref{fig:safety_llama} shows the training loss, evaluation loss, and gradient norm curves.